Subtle What Does It Mean

 Q: Is subtlety always a positive trait?

 A: While often associated with positive attributes like sophistication and intelligence, subtlety can also be used to manipulate or deceive.
-A subtly manipulative comment, for instance, can be far more effective than a blatant lie.
+Now, a subtly manipulative comment, for instance, can be far more effective than a blatant lie.
 The ethical implications of subtlety depend heavily on the context and the intent behind its use.

 Q: How can I improve my ability to use subtlety in communication?